Download Itinerary

 Today we have a full-day tour of Delhi.
 We start with a drive north into Old Delhi, passing along the Rajpath (King's Way) and stopping for photos at the India Gate.
 The 42m high India Gate, an "Arc de Triomphe"-like archway in the middle of a crossroad, commemorates the Indian soldiers who lost their lives fighting for the British Army during WWI.
 This landmark also bears the names of British and Indian soldiers killed in the Northwestern frontier in the Afghan War of 1919.

 Next we will make a visit to the Jamma Mosque.
 Located in the heart of Old Delhi, the largest mosque in India can accommodate as many as twenty-thousand worshippers.
 This imposing architectural monument, with it's three gateways and two minarets, took fourteen years to complete (1644-58).
-Time permitting we will enter to have a brief look inside.
+We will also enjoy a cycle-rickshaw ride down Chandni Chowk once the imperial avenue down which Shah Jehan rode at the head of lavish cavalcades.

 After a stop for lunch we continue our sightseeing with a visit to Humayan's Tomb, an excellent example of Mughal architecture, pre-dating the Taj Mahal by almost 100 years.
 Persian in style, this is a beautiful red sandstone building inlaid with black and white marble.